SebastianGonzalez2000/DeadAhead/README.md

 - As a user, I would like to be able to create a new account in the game
 - As a user, I would like to be able to log into the game with my username and password

+Phase 2:
+- As a user, I would like to save my gameplay and account information to file
+- As a user, I would like to load my gameplay and account information from file